Andrew Wallace: Politics

 Wallace was elected to parliament at the 2016 federal election, succeeding Mal Brough as the Liberal National Party member for the Division of Fisher.

-He has chaired the standing committees on Infrastructure, Transport and Cities; Social Policy and Legal Affairs; and Corporations and Financial Services.
+Speakership

 Wallace was a member of the Speaker's panel since September 2019.
 Following the resignation of Tony Smith as Speaker of the House of Representatives on 23 November 2021, Wallace was elected as the new Speaker by the House of Representatives 70 votes to 59 against Labor Party member and Second Deputy Speaker Rob Mitchell.
 Like his predecessor, Wallace said he would maintain the practice of not sitting in the Liberal Party room while he holds the Speaker position.
 On the first sitting day of the 47th parliament, Wallace was re-nominated to the speakership.
 He received 56 votes and was defeated by ALP nominee Milton Dick, who received 96 votes.

-Political positions
+Shadow Ministry

+On 28 May 2025, the new Leader of the Opposition, Sussan Ley announced that Wallace would become the Shadow Cabinet Secretary, responsible for various governance and policy functions within the Shadow Cabinet, Shadow Ministry, and the relevant subcommittees and working groups.
+In October 2025, as part of a reshuffle of her Shadow Ministry, Opposition Leader Sussan Ley elevated Wallace to the post of Shadow Attorney-General.

+Committee Roles

+Wallace has chaired several committees, including the standing committees on Infrastructure, Transport and Cities; Social Policy and Legal Affairs; and Corporations and Financial Services.

+He has been a member of the Joint Standing Committee on Foreign Affairs, Defence and Trade since 2017, chairing its Defence Subcommittee whilst in government, serving as deputy chair in opposition.
+He served as the Deputy Chair, alongside Peter Khalil and successor, Senator Raff Ciccone on the Parliamentary Joint Committee on Intelligence and Security, from mid-2022 to October 2025.

+Views

-Wallace is reported to be a member of the centre-right faction of the Liberal National Party.
+Wallace is reported to be factionally unaligned, after previously identifying as a member of the centre-right faction during the Morrison government years.
+Many of his views cohere with a conservative outlook, particularly with regards constitutional matters which, he claimed on the floor of Parliament 2023, Australians hold as well.

+Industry

+Being in a hub of the seafood industry, Wallace has been defensive of Australia's longline Tuna fishing and prawning fleets.
+For his first two terms in Parliament, he served as the Co-Chair of the Parliamentary Friends of the Australian Seafood Industry.
+He has urged Australia's governments to engage with Western Pacific nations through labour mobility and continues to campaign on other skilled migration issues.